 Find out how to post channel messages in a more discreet way.

-The ephemeral option is available to all Plus plan subscribers.
 To turn on the ephemeral mode choose the show command from the list of configuration options listed for each channel.
 Follow the same steps to turn the ephemeral mode off at any time.

 Ephemeral messages behave differently from regular messages on Slack.
 They disappear when Slack reloads and won’t show up again when Slack is opened in a new browser window or on a different device.
 For a message to be delivered the recipient also has to have his/her availability set to “active.”
 Should anyone on your team miss a message for any of these reasons, they can always type the /greet slash command in the relevant channel to view that message again (only visible to them, of course).